bmilojkovic/elysian-gauntlet-h2/README.md

-# elysian-gauntlet-h2
+# Elysian Gauntlet

-A mod for Hades II that introduces an endless mode.
+Hades II mod that introduces an endless mode.

+## Features

+- Wow.
+- Much cool.
+  - Very doge.

+## Install

+- Do this.
+- Do that.
+  - Nope, not that.